 - Cooking lessons or equipment

-Travel is often on the retirement itinerary for many people.
-Retirement gives people time to travel that may have never had before.
+Travel is on the retirement itinerary for many people.
+Retirement gives people time to travel that they may have never had before.
 If you know this to be the case, buy a gift that can be used on their journey.
+Travel-related gifts include:

 - Beach bag with beach items (suntan lotion, hat, sandals, towel, etc.)